-We have already mentioned that the DM Lite is a five-piece complete kit.
+We have already mentioned that the DM Lite drum pedal is a five-piece complete kit.
 This means it comes with five drums.
-The three cymbals included make it a complete drum set.
+The three cymbals included making it a complete drum pads.

 The five drums come with four pads and one bass pedal.
-Therefore, the bass drum does not require the use of a pad because it has internal triggering.
+Therefore, the bass drum does not require the use of pads because it has internal triggering.

-Many lower-priced e-drum sets feature bass drum pedals because they are cheaper to produce.
+Many lower-priced e-drum sets feature bass drum pedal because they are cheaper to produce.
 The pedal works very simply by sensing when the foot is pressed down, hence triggering the right sample.

 These pedals are not very suitable for experienced drummers, which is why the DM Lite is reserved for beginners.
 It does not offer the best footwork techniques, which may be even impossible to pull off.
 Anyway, beginners and heel-down players will find these pedals very functional.